Prep Time Variable

 - 1 teaspoon fine salt (sea salt)

-- Method in a food processor Put all the pasta ingredients in your food processor using the normal blade attachment.
+- The method in a food processor Put all the pasta ingredients in your food processor using the normal blade attachment.
 Pulse for 10 seconds or till the mixture becomes crumbly.

 - Remove the dough, forming it into a ball using your hands, and then place it on a countertop or a cutting board dusted with flour.
 Knead the dough for about 2 minutes, or till it's smooth and elastic.
 If the dough looks to be too dry, add a tablespoon of water.
 If it looks too wet or sticky, add in some extra flour.
 Overall, you do want your dough to be drier rather than moist.